allegheny-college-cmpsc-101-fall-2024/course-materials/README.md

     evaluate the implementation of a Python function as they consider trade-offs between, for instance, its efficiency, flexibility, and correctness.

-### Assignment Submission

-All assignments will have a stated due date shared through GitHub, GitHub Classroom, and Discord.
-Electronic versions of the engineering efforts and programming projects must be submitted to the instructor through a student's GitHub repository created by GitHub Classroom.
-No credit will be awarded for any course work that you submit to the incorrect GitHub repository.
-Unless special arrangements are made with the instructor, no work will be accepted after the published assignment deadline.

 ### Assignment Evaluation

-You will privately receive a grade for each assignment in the [gradebook repository].
-Your grade will be a function of whether or not you completed correct work that fulfills the project's specification and submitted it by the deadline.
+You will privately receive a grade for each assignment in Canvas.
+Your grade will be a function of whether or not you completed the work that correctly fulfills the assignment's specification and submitted it by the deadline.

+**Engineering Labs** are graded, i.e. assigned a number or percentage indicative of the proportion of points earned relative to the total possible.
-**Engineering Efforts** are graded.
-Sixty percent of the grade is set by the percentage of gatorgrade checks passed.
-Forty percent of the grade is set by three check marks (13.3% each) for code correctness, writing quality, and professional skills respectively.
-Professional skills include linting, formatting, testing, and/or profiling.
+Fifty percent of the grade of each Engineering Lab is determined by the percentage of gatorgrade checks passed.
+One quarter of the grade is determined by code correctness following a rubric.
+One quarter of the grade is determined by professional presentation following a rubric.
+Professional presentation is impacted by linting, formatting, testing, profiling, duplication avoidance and commenting.

-**Programming Projects** are pass/fail.
+**Spec Labs** are pass/fail.
 A full mark is earned by passing **100%** of the gatorgrade checks on the assignment.
 All other gatorgrade scores will earn 0 points.

-### Redoing Assignments
+### Assignment Submission

+All assignments will have a stated due date stated in the Course Materials Schedule, GitHub
+Classroom, and Discord.
+Electronic versions of the Engineering and Project Labs must be submitted to the instructor through a student's GitHub repository created by GitHub Classroom.
+No credit will be awarded for any course work that you submit to the incorrect GitHub repository.

+### Late Work Policy

 The deadlines for assignments are hard deadlines.

-However, you can choose to take an extension for any three assignments and the instructor will completely swap out the old grade with the new one.
-Any type of assignment can be extended, but grading will be carried out according to the assignment type as stated in the Grading section above.

-To extend an assignment, create an issue in the GitHub repo, tag the instructor, and say that you want to resubmit the assignment.
-The instructor will re-open the classroom manager so you can push updates.
-When you are satisfied with your submission, please tag the instructor again so they can look at the changes.
+This policy is intended to ensure that students keep up with course topics, are able to actively participate in class, and are accountable for managing time effectively.
+Some assignments will be dropped automatically without penalty.
+Students may use this policy if they are unable to turn in work due to non-extenuating circumstances.

 ### Course Attendance